MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #endif
   ...
 ```
 You'll need to import the [L6470 library](//github.com/ameyer/Arduino-L6470) into the Arduino IDE for this.
-See the `Configuration_adv.h` file for the full set of sub-options.
+See `Configuration_adv.h` for the full set of sub-options.

 ## Experimental i2c Bus
 ```cpp